-The Jordan Emergency Cash Transfer Project is being implemented under the World Bank's Environment and Social Framework (ESF).
-As per the Environmental and Social Standard ESS 10 Stakeholders Engagement and Information Disclosure, the implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination and intimidation.
+The Jordan Emergency Cash Transfer Project is being implemented under the World Bank's Environmental and Social Framework (ESF).
+In line with Environmental and Social Standard (ESS) 10 (Stakeholders Engagement and Information Disclosure), the implementing agencies should provide stakeholders with timely, relevant, understandable and accessible information, and consult with them in a culturally appropriate manner, which is free of manipulation, interference, coercion, discrimination and intimidation.